nie-ine/inseri/Tutorials/App descriptions for Researchers/Apps to use microservices/Machine Reasoning/README.md

 Currently, each reasoning session is conducted with the --nope parameter only and you can not change this.

 ![Machine reasoning app](images/machine-reasoning-app.png)

+## Conduct a Reasoning Session

+1. Select data files or indicate data file URLs
+2. Select rule files or indicate rule file URLs
+3. Select query files or indicate query file URLs
+4. Click on button "Reason"
+5. Wait for reasoning results to be displayed in the right panel